bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 # B2B Edition

-The BigCommerce platform offers BundleB2B (B3) functionality which allows businesses to streamline online operations and improve experience for BigCommerce store owners and their customers.
+BigCommerce offers optional business-to-business (B2B) functionality with BundleB2B (B3), allowing businesses to streamline online operations and improve the experience for BigCommerce store owners and their B2B customers.

 The B2B Edition is a packaged offering of the BigCommerce Enterprise plan, B3, and [six BigCommerce themes optimized for B3](https://support.bigcommerce.com/s/article/B2B-Edition?language=en_US#themes).